Knowledge Hub

 If this deed is at least 15 years old (and it was not a gift into your name), then it is considered to be a ‘good root of title’.
 All deeds pre-dating the root of title can be discarded, unless the deed itself refers to any rights or covenants (promises relating to the land) contained in them.

 If the transfer of the property into your name is less than 15 years old, or it was a gift, then it cannot be used as a good root of title.
-Your solicitor will now try to find the deed that transferred the property into the previous owner’s name.
+At this point, we will try to find the deed that transferred the property into the previous owner’s name.
 This process is repeated until a good root of title is located.

 3. Land Charges Search